 Marriage is not just for you, it is for you two.
 It is also to push you both toward God.
 So if you cannot be unselfish and pray for others when you are single, then how are you going to convince God that you can do it when you are married?

-If you are praying for a husband.
+If you are praying for your future husband.
 I encourage you to examine the way you are praying.
 If they are all about you and your needs, reevaluate not only how you pray but also why you want to get married.
+Because some people are not ready for marriage (read my blog here)

 I could still pray for my husband.
 But not sit down all day and beg for my husband.
 It is a difference.
 One is coming from a selfish place and the other is not.
 To sit on the floor all day and tell God that I am never going to talk to him again if I do not meet my future husband in the next 24 hours is borderline insane.
 If you really want to bother God about your husband then pray for him about not about him.
 There is a difference.